-Tremors 4 - The Legend Begins
+Tremors 4: The Legend Begins

-Tremors 4 - The Legend Begins Photos
+Tremors 4: The Legend Begins Photos

-Critic Reviews for Tremors 4 - The Legend Begins
+Critic Reviews for Tremors 4: The Legend Begins

-There are no critic reviews yet for Tremors 4 - The Legend Begins.
+There are no critic reviews yet for Tremors 4: The Legend Begins.
 Keep checking Rotten Tomatoes for updates!

-Audience Reviews for Tremors 4 - The Legend Begins
+Audience Reviews for Tremors 4: The Legend Begins

 Mar 24, 2012I was pretty recluctant to watch this after disliking the 3rd Tremors movie.
 Thankfully, this film was an improvement.
 A lot of peole criticize this movie mainly for being a western, but if you think of it, the first three Tremors movies were pretty much modern-day westerns.
 (Modern-day back when they first came out.)
 I had no problem with the western aspect mainly because I like westerns.
 Obviously, Tremors 4 is a prequel that explains when the town of Perfection (It's named Rejection in this movie) first discovers the Graboids.
 The only original cast member from any previous Tremors movies in this film is Michael Gross (He's been in every Tremors movie.) yet, he doesn't play Burt Gummer.
 He plays his ancestor, Hiram Gummer.
 I really liked how Hiram and Burt are related, yet they're two completely people.
 Burt was a gun loving tough guy who knew what to do in any situation and he was generally a nice guy.
 Hiram, however is just a rich, snobby dick to everyone and he can't even hold a gun the right way.
 Michael Gross did a really good job playing someone he probably isn't accustomed to.
 In Tremors 3 there was a heavy usage of CGI and I hated it.
 In Tremors 4, most of the technical stuff is puppetry, but there is a little bit of CGI involved.
 The humor that the first two Tremors movies had and the third one was missing is in this movie and I really enjoyed that as well.
 The script was more aware of the audience as well.
 The director seemed to realize that Tremors has a pretty big fanbase and the third one easily pissed a lot of people off so he had to return to roots of the first two.
 All in all, this film had fun characters, really good action scenes, nice script and a solid return to original roots in the series.Tyler R Super Reviewer

 Tremors 4 - The Legend Begins Quotes